r7kamura/docomoru/README.md

 - [Knowledge Q&A API](https://dev.smt.docomo.ne.jp/?p=docs.api.page&api_docs_id=6).

 ## Usage
+You can use docomoru as a library on Ruby code or an executable on CLI.

 ### Library
 Create an instance of `Docomoru::Client`, then call a method to send an HTTP request to docomo API.
-Each method returns response object that has status code, headers, and body values.
+Each method returns `Docomoru::Response` that has status code, headers, and body values.

-Here is an example to use Dialogue API via docomoru.
+Here is an example code to use Dialogue API via docomoru.
-As you can see, `Docomoru::Client` provides low-level interface like HTTP, so you may need some wrapper class to use it from your application.
+As you can see, `Docomoru::Client` provides low-level interface of HTTP, so you may need some wrapper class to use it from your application.

 ```rb